anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     adding also a references on their first use
   - add summary and reason for choosing CMP at end of {{{solutions-PoI}}}
   - remove paragraph on optimistic discovery in controlled environments
-  - mention role of reviewers also in acknowlegments section
+  - mention role of reviewers also in acknowledgments section
+* A couple of grammar and spelling fixes

 IETF draft ae-07 -> ae-08: